 You can start tracking in real time or add and edit time after-the-fact, as needed.
 The keyboard-optimized "Timesheet" page analyzes your sprint board and shows you a weekly view of tracked time.
 Keyboard optimization, a spreadsheet-like list editor and blue cells (that display when a corresponding work item is "in progress" and assigned to you) make it easy to fill in your timesheet at the end of the week.
 You can also manually add, edit or submit weekly time on the "Monthly" page, which features a calendar interface.
-A fully-integrated Web Client and/or the optional, downloadable Windows Client work together or on their own to accurately track your time.
+A fully-integrated Web App and/or the optional, downloadable Windows and Mac Apps work together or on their own to accurately track your time.
 You simply search for and select a work item, click start, and the time you spend working on that item is captured without having to give it a second thought.
 You can also track time on work items without an DevOpsID and can even import time logged in Excel on the "Times Explorer" page.

 7pace Timetracker for Managers